cdktf/cdktf-provider-google/docs/dataplexDatascan.go.md

 - *Type:* *string

-The dimension a rule belongs to.
+The dimension name a rule belongs to.

-Results are also aggregated at the dimension level.
-Supported dimensions are ["COMPLETENESS", "ACCURACY", "CONSISTENCY", "VALIDITY", "UNIQUENESS", "INTEGRITY"]
+Custom dimension name is supported with all uppercase letters and maximum length of 30 characters.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.40.0/docs/resources/dataplex_datascan#dimension DataplexDatascan#dimension}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.41.0/docs/resources/dataplex_datascan#dimension DataplexDatascan#dimension}

 ---